 The site is located on the western side of Chamblee Dunwoody Road, south of Old Spring House Lane and north of Interstate 285.
-The property lies directly behind the Georgetown Shopping Center, sharing its southern boundary with the rear of the Kroger tenant space.
-The property, consisting of two lots, is currently zoned Local Commercial (C-1) and Office-
+The property lies directly behind the Georgetown

-Institution (O-I).
+Shopping Center, sharing its southern boundary with the rear of the Kroger tenant space.
+The property, consisting of two lots, is currently zoned Local Commercial (C-1) and Office-Institution (O-I).
 As a function of this rezoning, the applicant proposes to combine the lots and create one legally conforming lot.

-According to the site plan dated January 15, 2015, the developer proposes to construct 6 multi-unit buildings, containing 40 townhomes, on 3.339 acres.
+According to the site plan dated March 11, 2015, the developer proposes to construct 6 multi-unit buildings, containing 40 townhomes, on 3.339 acres.
 The current internal street network will be removed and replaced with a private drive spanning 24 feet from back of curb to back of curb.
 In order to increase walkability, there will be a 12-foot multi-use trail along the frontage of Old Spring House Lane as well as 5-foot sidewalks along the internal private drive-leading to the pocket park and a pedestrian entrance, which will allow access to the neighboring commercial amenities.

 The maximum density for RM-100 is 12 dwelling units per acre; the subject property will contain 11.97 dwelling units per acre.
 The typical building elevation renderings illustrate the townhomes will feature a cohesive design scheme through the use of classical architecture with brick, stone, and siding variations; carriage-style garage doors, and architectural accents and projections like dormers, gables, and bay windows.
 The typical dimensions for each townhome are 24 feet wide by 50 feet deep with a deck/patio on the rear and a height no higher than 35 feet (3 stories) above grade.
 The maximum building length may not exceed 250 feet.
 The total lot coverage is calculated at 65 percent, which is within the maximum allowed of 70 percent.
 The proposed development calls for a pocket park on the far eastern portion of the lot and classifies there to be 24 percent of common open space on the lot, or 0.81 acres.
+The plan shows a path connecting the interior private street to a pedestrian access gate at the southwest of the property, which was a condition of the Planning Commission's approval of the previous site plan.

 The site plan identifies a reduction in front yard setback from 35 feet to 30 feet and rear yard setback from 40 feet to 15 feet.
-This request will be processed before the Zoning Board of Appeals on February 5, 2015.
+Both of these requests were approved by the Zoning Board of Appeals on February 5, 2015.